-• 10.
-Notice the boldness of Amos' action.
-He goes to preach in the national Temple, or to put it another way, in the country's cathedral.
-He does so though he has no title, nor the priest's permission and begins to denounce the false Judah.
-Earn your bread there by prophesying.
-13But never again prophesy at Bethel for it is a king's sanctuary and a national shrine."
+10. Notice the boldness of Amos' action.
+He goes to preach in the national temple, or to put it another way, in the country's cathedral.
+He does so though he has no title, nor the priest's permission, and begins to denounce the false order, which allows the accumulation of so much private wealth.
+Naturally, Amaziah, the king's chaplain, is scandalized.
+In our days, Amos would have been arrested, beaten and perhaps killed.